Healthy Homes Assessment Takapuwahia

 Takapuwahia Healthy Homes Compliance Timeframes

-• Ceiling and underfloor insulation is compulsory throughout Takapuwahia and New Zealand rental houses where it’s reasonably practicable to install.
+• Ceiling and underfloor insulation is mandatory throughout Takapuwahia and New Zealand rental houses where it’s reasonably practicable to put in.

-• Landlords and property managers must keep records of their compliance with each Healthy Homes Standard that apply or will be in force to the rental property.
+• Property managers and landlords must keep records of their the conformance to all Healthy Homes Standards that apply or will apply during the tenancy of their rental properties.

-• All boarding homes (except Kainga Ora and registered Community Housing Provider boarder house tenancies) are required to comply with Healthy Homes Standards regardless of when the tenancy began.
+• All boarding homes (except Kainga Ora and Community Housing Providers with registered boarding house tenancies) must meet the Healthy Homes Standard regardless of when the tenancy began.

 Unreasonable Gaps & Holes